This article originally appeared on VICE UK.

-"Go to India – you see all the communist flags, and you see all the people coming out of cotton factories, looking like utter, Lenin-era proletariat, and then you go to the union organisers.
+"Go to India—you see all the communist flags, and you see all the people coming out of cotton factories, looking like utter, Lenin-era proletariat, and then you go to the union organizers.
 They're all 50 years old and you go, 'What's your main problem?' and they go, 'People under 35 won't join the union, because they can't afford it, because they don't think this way any more.'
-Once you've been through that you realise it's not just people in the square mile of Soho and Shoreditch who don't join unions.
+Once you've been through that you realize it's not just people in the square mile of Soho and Shoreditch who don't join unions.
 It's a generational thing."

-"The state has to be rethought as a transition motor," he says – meaning it needs to be reimagined as a vehicle for change rather than a defender of the status quo.
-"And transition's a long period – we're not talking about two years, we're talking about 50," says Paul.
+"The state has to be rethought as a transition motor," he says—meaning it needs to be reimagined as a vehicle for change rather than a defender of the status quo.
+"And transition's a long period—we're not talking about two years, we're talking about 50," says Mason.

-And now, the same must be done again, with the state promoting a move away from capitalism that he calls "Project Zero", because, he writes, "its aims are a zero-carbon energy system; the production of machines, products and services with zero marginal costs; and the reduction of labour time as close as possible to zero".
+And now, the same must be done again, with the state promoting a move away from capitalism that he calls "Project Zero," because, he writes, "its aims are a zero-carbon energy system; the production of machines, products, and services with zero marginal costs; and the reduction of labor time as close as possible to zero."

 At this point I'm a little confused.
 Hasn't all this technology so far created a new type of capitalism rather than destroying it?
 "One, it's less money based," he says.
-"Two, there's an overt spirit of sharing – that things can't be monetised," says Paul.
+"Two, there's an overt spirit of sharing—that things can't be monetized," says Mason.
 "And it's like the gift economy.
 A small scale entrepreneur in the 1930s is a bloke with his thumb in the till in a shop; they'll do everything possible to screw over everybody they can: their supplier, their customer, the butcher, the baker.
 And now what the network has done is it's made it obvious that if you exude good then good comes back to you.

-"In places like Barcelona and Athens, you get lots of self-organised spaces, lots of people doing things that are not official, and then you ask them what is official, and they say, 'Oh, I wait tables, that's my job but I don't give a shit about waiting tables, it's this – it's the theatre group or Bazouki class I go to.'"
+"In places like Barcelona and Athens, you get lots of self-organized spaces, lots of people doing things that are not official, and then you ask them what is official, and they say, 'Oh, I wait tables, that's my job but I don't give a shit about waiting tables, it's this—it's the theater group or Bazouki class I go to.'"
 The key lies in no longer seeing these spaces as refuges from capitalism, but instead as replacements for it.

-But for all the Bazouki classes in Athens squats, there's Twitter, which is now trying to enforce copyrighting on stolen jokes – "It's ridiculous really isn't it?" says Paul.
-"I mean fair enough, it's mad" – and a Facebook trying to sell your data to advertisers.
-For every Wikipedia, destroying the market for advertising space on online encyclopaedias, there's also an Ello – the ad-free social network that was supposed to kill Facebook but didn't.
+But for all the Bazouki classes in Athens squats, there's Twitter, which is now trying to enforce copyrighting on stolen jokes—"It's ridiculous really isn't it?" says Mason.
+"I mean fair enough, it's mad"—and a Facebook trying to sell your data to advertisers.
+For every Wikipedia, destroying the market for advertising space on online encyclopedias, there's also an Ello—the ad-free social network that was supposed to kill Facebook but didn't.

 When a corporation makes a networked, user-friendly version of a service, isn't that curtains for the Open Source alternatives?
 How much less pirating goes on since Spotify and Netflix?

 As we wrap up, I'm feeling more aware of what I don't know than what I do know about how postcapitalism might pan out.
-Whether or not Paul's predictions are accurate, I'm not totally convinced his suggestions are desirable.
-In its role as a "transition motor" in the early industrial revolution, admits Paul, "the state relentlessly cleared this path for factories, for wage labour, for child labour, unfortunately".
+Whether or not Mason's predictions are accurate, I'm not totally convinced his suggestions are desirable.
+In its role as a "transition motor" in the early industrial revolution, admits Mason, "the state relentlessly cleared this path for factories, for wage labor, for child labor, unfortunately."
 How do we know the transition to postcapitalism won't have similar costs?
-If the state moved heaven and earth to create capitalism, what will stop it doing the same to ensure its survival and creating some kind of techno-fascism – less a transition motor and more a whack-a-mole game, bashing non-capitalist initiatives on the head as they emerge?
-And what is it about the "sharing economy" of Uber and Airbnb – currently creating a desperate servant underclass – that should give us hope that, as Paul writes, "because its precondition is abundance, postcapitalism will deliver some form of social justice spontaneously"?
-Abundance is already here – we have enough stuff but don't share it properly.
-Loads of people are already in bullshit jobs that don't need to happen – and technology hasn't changed that until now.
+If the state moved heaven and earth to create capitalism, what will stop it doing the same to ensure its survival and creating some kind of techno-fascism—less a transition motor and more a whack-a-mole game, bashing non-capitalist initiatives on the head as they emerge?
+And what is it about the "sharing economy" of Uber and Airbnb—currently creating a desperate servant underclass—that should give us hope that, as Mason writes, "because its precondition is abundance, postcapitalism will deliver some form of social justice spontaneously"?
+Abundance is already here—we have enough stuff but don't share it properly.
+Loads of people are already in bullshit jobs that don't need to happen—and technology hasn't changed that until now.